 |Strike the ground with your heel first and then roll onto your toes||Look down at your feet|

 |Look forwards – at a level several feet away from you||Arch your back|

 |Keep your stomach and buttocks in line with the rest of your body||Hunch your shoulders|

-The mindset of having great posture is always at the forefront of our thinking here at HSL.
-This is why our Comfort Specialists in-store have been trained by our above mentioned Occupational Therapist, Julie Jennings, Dip COT HCPC to do a 7-Point Seating Assessment™ before advising you on the right CleverComfort™ designed chair, sofa or bed for you.
+We ensure that all our products promote proper posture.
+Our in-store Comfort Specialists have been trained by our Occupational Therapist, Julie Jennings, Dip COT HCPC, to do a 7-Point Seating Assessment™ before advising you on the right CleverComfort™ designed chair, sofa, or bed for you.